Fumiko Hayashi (politician): Future development of Asian cities

 In November 2012, Yokohama hosted the Smart City Week, a conference to discuss energy-efficiency in Asian cities and attended by representatives from ten major Japanese and other Asian cities.
 At the conference Hayashi said: "Many Asian cities are beset by problems arising from rapid urbanization and population growth."

-"We want to strengthen mutual ties by sharing knowhow [sic] needed to ensure sustainable development."
+"We want to strengthen mutual ties by sharing knowhow needed to ensure sustainable development."

 She has been promoting the name of Yokohama and comments that "Every officer should act as a billboard to send information; I myself am the top salesperson of Yokohama".

 Emphasis on the cultural aspects has been placed in Yokohama during her term to promote the name of Yokohama.
 During the 2.5 months of the Dance Dance Dance @ Yokohama 2012, 1.25 million people visited Yokohama, in which dance events of every genre were conducted.

-Publications

-"I'm sorry, but you won't get many sales using that sales method" AkiShobo Co., Ltd., Tōkyō 2006.

-"Take the First Step to Meet the People You Want to Meet" Kodansha Ltd., Tòkyō 2012.

-"The Potential of Empathy" Wani Books Co., Ltd., Tōkyō 2013.

-"My Lithe Work Style" PHP Institute, Kyōto 2013.